puls-lab/parrot/docs/index.md

-# Getting started with parrot :parrot:
+# Getting started with parrot

 parrot is designed to process continuously recorded THz traces from a THz-TDS. parrot can process the raw, continuous measurement data (consisting of time, position of the delay stage, and the THz